skip to main content

 Do I need a consent for gravel extraction?

-If you intend to extract large scale extraction of sand, gravel or other material from the bed of any river or lake you will need a resource consent.
+If you intend to undertake small scale extractions of sand, gravel or other material from the bed of any river or lake you will need to ensure you can comply with the permitted activity terms and conditions.

 What to know before you apply